-Previously, as state director for The Nature Conservancy in Iowa, Glendening led a team of 25 scientists, conservation experts, and support staff whose work focuses on the intersection of agriculture, freshwater and grassland protection.
-She successfully led two capital campaigns in Iowa raising more than $50 million for conservation and expanded the organization’s work with agriculture.
+During her time with the Iowa chapter, Jan successfully led two capital campaigns raising more than $50 million for conservation and expanded the organizations work with agriculture.
 In 2010, Glendening served as finance chair of Iowa’s Water and Land Legacy, a coalition of more than 130 organizations that was successful in passing a constitutional amendment to increase natural resources funding in Iowa.
-She previously served on the Iowa Soybean Association’s Research Advisory Council, Capital Crossroads 2.0 Steering Committee, Iowa’s Water Future Task Force and was Co-chair of the Iowa’s Water and Land Legacy Coalition.
+She also previously served on the Iowa Soybean Association’s Research Advisory Council, Capital Crossroads 2.0 Steering Committee, Iowa’s Water Future Task Force and was Co-chair of the Iowa’s Water and Land Legacy Coalition.